weiqingv/BBQ/README.md

 This repositry provides a concurrent lock-free queue that supports multiple producers and multiple consumers.
 The C++ implementaion is originated from the idea of the paper \[1\].
 We use CAS and while loops instead of MAX atomic operation in x86 platforms.
 ## Requirements
 The project is based on the C++ 17 standards and leverages several relevent features, e.g. \<vairant\>.
-The minimum version of CMake: 3.21
+The minimum version of CMake: 3.21.
+The benchmark script requires boost v1.82.0.
 ## Usage
 The implementation is head-only and can be integrated in other projects seamlessly.
 ```cpp